declare-lab/MISA/README.md

-# misa-affect
+# MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis
-MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis
+Code for the paper [MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis](https://arxiv.org/pdf/2005.03545.pdf)